vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ### Network Recommendations

 This reference design uses Tanzu Kubernetes Grid to manage the lifecycle of multiple Kubernetes workload clusters by bootstrapping a Kubernetes management cluster with the Tanzu command-line tool.
 Consider the following when configuring the network for Tanzu Kubernetes Grid:

-* Create Internet-restricted VPCs with no Internet gateway (“offline VPCs”) for Tanzu Kubernetes Grid management and workload clusters.
-The Admin/Operator should be able to access/ssh into Internet-restricted (offline) VPCs.
+* Create Internet-restricted VPCs with no Internet gateway (offline VPCs) for Tanzu Kubernetes Grid management and workload clusters.
+The Administrator/Operator must be able to access/ssh into Internet-restricted (offline) VPCs.

 * Create an AWS Transit Gateway for a network architecture with multiple VPCs with multiple Availability Zones.
 The AWS Transit Gateway connects all your VPCs and on-premises networks through a central hub.
 This simplifies your network and avoids complex peering relationships.
 The AWS Transit Gateway acts as a cloud router – each new connection is made only once.